sdousset/splunk-traces-viz/README.md

 This will create a *visualization.js* file in the visualization directory.

+## TODO's

+TODO:
+- Add a legend
+- Show the name of the threshold in tooltip
+- Code refactors
+- Drilldown
+- Icons

 ## More Information
 For more information on building custom visualizations including a tutorial, API overview, and more see: